ExpeditionRPG/expedition/README.md

 This runs the unit tests defined in the `app/test` directory.

-Tests require Java 7 or higher.
+Tests require Java JDK 7 or higher.
 To update Java go to http://www.oracle.com/technetwork/java/javase/downloads/index.html and download ***JDK*** and install it.

 Tests require Chrome.
 Please make sure you have the Chrome browser installed and up-to-date on your system.